dacarlin/bagel-protocol/ssDNA_prep.md

 ### Evaluation, tips, and tricks

+Run a 1% agarose gel of the product to evaluate the prep.
+Run an empty lane, your ssDNA lane, and a miniprepped plasmid lane.
+The pET29-BglB construct is ~6700 bp.
+Usually, we say that ssDNA runs about 75% of the speed of dsDNA in a 1% agarose gel.
+You will likely see both double-stranded plasmid DNA and phage-packaged single stranded DNA in your prep.
+It still works.

 If A260 implies DNA concentration is below 20 ng/µL the procedure likely didn't work.
 Run a gel to be sure, or just try again.

-Run a gel to make sure you can see a clear band.
-The pET29-BglB construct is ~6700 bp.
-Single-stranded DNA runs about 10% faster on a gel than supercoiled double-stranded DNA.

 ## Recipes

 ### salt PEG (20% PEG/2.5M NaCl, 1 L)

-+ 200g PEG (polyethylene glycol) 8000MW
++ 200 g PEG-8000 (polyethylene glycol, molecular weight 8000)
-+ 141.6g NaCl
++ 141.6 g NaCl
-+ Add dH20 to 1L
++ Add water to 1 L
-+ Autoclave with a stir bar, stir immediately after autoclaving until cool, and store at 40C.
++ Autoclave with a stir bar, stir immediately after autoclaving until cool, and store at 40 C.

 ### phosphate-buffered saline (PBS, 1 L)

 + 800 mL water
-+ 8g NaCl
++ 8 g NaCl
-+ 0.2g KCl
++ 0.2 g KCl
-+ 1.44g Na2HPO4 sodium phosphate
++ 1.44 g Na2HPO4 sodium phosphate
-+ 0.24g KH2PO4 potassium phosphate
++ 0.24 g KH2PO4 potassium phosphate
 + Adjust pH to 7.4
 + Add water to 1 L